lightbend/setup-kalix-action/README.md

 # Kalix CLI for GitHub Actions

-This [Java Script action](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) installs and configures [Kalix CLI](https://docs.kalix.io/kalix/index.html) tool.
-After this action is run, you can use the `kalix` command in your workflow.
+This [JavaScript action](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) for GitHub workflows installs and configures the [Kalix CLI](https://docs.kalix.io/kalix/index.html) tool.
+After running this action, the `kalix` command is available in the workflow.

 ## Usage